gaepdit/db-helper/Readme.md

 # EPD-IT DB Helper

 The purpose of this library is to simplify interactions with a SQL Server database.
+Version 4 target .NET Standard 2.0 and includes no new functionality.

 [![NuGet](https://img.shields.io/nuget/v/EpdIt.DbHelper.svg?maxAge=86400)](https://www.nuget.org/packages/EpdIt.DbHelper/)